Information About Richard - Holland Park teacher - (13 reviews)

 I have also acted in plays in French, taking on the role of Alphonse in a production of The School for Wives, and touring to schools abroad to perform in front of students learning French elsewhere in Europe.

 I like to stay abreast of French culture and society, read Le Figaro everyday, and regularly watch French TV news and discussion shows.

-I have tutored students at all levels, covering most UK exam boards at GCSE, IGCSE and A-level, and I have also helped prepare older students for the DELF.
-I've taught adults who are complete beginners, or have some vague memories of what they learned at schoo, as well as helping several students gain entry to Westminster School via their Challenge exam
+I have tutored students at all levels, covering most UK exam boards at GCSE, IGCSE and A-level, and I have also helped prepare students for their SAT in French and the DELF exam.
+I've taught adults who are complete beginners, or have some vague memories of what they learned at school, as well as helping several students gain entry to Westminster School via their Challenge exam.

-Here are some comments from a couple of clients - originals available on request.
+Here are some comments from a few previous students - originals available on request.

 `Just thought I should let you know I got an A!
 Thanks for all your help` - Helena (A-level student)

 'I ended up with an "A"… thanks for all your help, both my spoken papers improved, over my previous efforts.' - Philip, mature student sitting AS and A2 French

 It is important to tailor lessons specifically to a student`s needs, but my general method is to engage him or her at a level just above their `comfort zone`.
 Learning is about challenging yourself to do better, and it is crucial for a tutor to be supportive and encouraging, and also to keep the bar high.